Strong Converse Theorems for Multimessage Networks with Tight Cut-Set Bound: Gaussian Network and the Second Main Result

-\begin{Example} Consider a $3$-node Gaussian RC where the source is indexed by~1, the relay is indexed by~2 and the destination is indexed by~3.
-Suppose nodes~1 and~2 are subject to the peak power constraints~\eqref{AWGN:peakPowerConstraints}.
-The capacity of this Gaussian RC is unknown in general.
-However, if there exists a noiseless feedback link which carries $Y_{3}^{k-1}$ to node~2 in each time slot~$k$, then the capacity of the resultant Gaussian RC with feedback coincides with the cut-set bound \cite[Sec.~17.4]{elgamal}, which is intuitively true because the feedback link transforms the Gaussian RC into a Gaussian degraded RC.
+\begin{Example} Consider a three-node Gaussian RC where the source, the relay and the destination are indexed by~1, 2 and~3 respectively.
+Suppose nodes~1 and~2 are subject to the almost-sure power constraints~\eqref{AWGN:peakPowerConstraints}.
+The capacity of this Gaussian RC as defined in~\eqref{defCapacityRelayChannel} is unknown in general.
+However, if there exists a noiseless feedback link which carries $Y_{3}^{k-1}$ to node~2 in each time slot~$k$, then the capacity of the resultant Gaussian RC with feedback coincides with the cut-set bound $\max\left\{R_{1,3}|\,\mathbf{R}\in \mathcal{R}_{\mathrm{cut-set}}\right\}$~\cite[Sec.~17.4]{elgamal}, which is intuitively true because the feedback link transforms the Gaussian RC into a Gaussian degraded RC.
 Consequently, Theorem~\ref{AWGN:thmMainResult} implies that the Gaussian RC with feedback to the relay satisfies the strong converse property.
 In addition, inserting two noiseless feedback links which carry $Y_{2}^{k-1}$ and $Y_{3}^{k-1}$ to node~1 in each time slot~$k$ does not further increase the capacity of the DM-RC with feedback, and hence the strong converse property also holds under this setting.
-However, if the peak power constraints~\eqref{AWGN:peakPowerConstraints} are replaced with the long-term power constraints
+However, if the almost-sure power constraints~\eqref{AWGN:peakPowerConstraints} are replaced with the long-term power constraints